 Essential oils are the aromatic and volatile liquids that are distilled from certain aromatic plants.
 Only about 1% of all plants are classified as aromatic.
 Hundreds of chemical compounds make up a plant’s essence.
 When these compounds are distilled, they become very potent.

-Because essential oils so powerful, they should be treated with the same respect and caution that we give to drugs, allopathic medicine and herbs.
+Because essential oils are so powerful, they should be treated with the same respect and caution that we give to drugs, allopathic medicine and herbs.
 At least 30% of all prescription drugs are derived from naturally occurring compounds in plants.

 There are three main ways to use an essential oil; topically, orally and by diffusing.
 The safest way to use essential oils for animals is by diffusion.
 But even at that, not all oils are meant for diffusing and some should not be diffused around animals.
 What is safe for you, might not be safe for your dog.
 What is safe for your dog, might not be safe for your cat or bird.
 It’s important to know what you are doing before starting to use essential oils.